Matteo Grandi

-Club career
+Career

 Grandi was a youth product of A.C.
 Cesena.
 He spent the first few seasons on loan to other clubs.
 He made his professional debut in the Lega Pro Prima Divisione for Südtirol on 2 September 2012 in a game against AlbinoLeffe.

 After the bankruptcy of both A.C.
 Cesena and Vicenza Calcio, Grandi signed a new contract with L.R.
 Vicenza Virtus (formerly Bassano Virtus until May 2018), a club that he spent 2017–18 season on loan.

 On 13 January 2023, Grandi signed a 1.5-year contract with Sangiuliano.